Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 The jump from Earth arrived precisely on schedule, and the subject of Forln’s interest - a large and slightly rotund human by the name of Doctor Johnson - disembarked with a certain bouncy lightness that belied his size.

-“Forln!
-A pleasure to meet you at last, sir!”
+"Forln!
+A pleasure to meet you at last, sir!"

 Human patients - patients of any species, really - required specialists of their own kind.
 Although there were some universalities in organic life, evolution on distant and utterly unconnected alien worlds did inevitably mean that each species had its unique challenges, and nowhere was this more true, Forln thought, than in the field of Human neuroscience.

 Hence their guest.

-“Greetings, Doctor Johnson.
-I presume you are briefed?”
+"Greetings, Doctor Johnson.
+I presume you are briefed?"

-*“Fascinating* case, yes.
+*"Fascinating* case, yes.
 I caught up on the notes while I was waiting to jump.
-I’ve needed to consult with colleagues in sports medicine, endocrinology and a dozen other fields over this.”
+I’ve needed to consult with colleagues in sports medicine, endocrinology and a dozen other fields over this."

-“It is a complex case, yes.
-And...perhaps, a bit beyond our experience to manage.”
+"It is a complex case, yes.
+And...perhaps, a bit beyond our experience to manage."

-“Considering the precautions I’ve had to take to travel here, that doesn’t surprise me.”
-Johnson looked around. “...It’s a shame, I was hoping to see more of Origin during my visit,” he added.
+"Considering the precautions I’ve had to take to travel here, that doesn’t surprise me."
+Johnson looked around. "...It’s a shame, I was hoping to see more of Origin during my visit," he added.

-“Impossible, I’m afraid.
+"Impossible, I’m afraid.
 Although the hospital is a clean environment and everyone living here is appropriately implanted and medicated against an Earthling microbial outbreak, the general population, and the planetary ecosystem, are not so protected.
-Nor, frankly, are our cities equipped to handle a visitor of your size and mass…” Forln trailed off as he realized that Johnson was making a reassuring hand gesture.
+Nor, frankly, are our cities equipped to handle a visitor of your size and mass…" Forln trailed off as he realized that Johnson was making a reassuring hand gesture.

-“Have no fear, I won’t try to go sightseeing,” the Human assured him.
-“But we’re hardly the largest species in the Dominion…”
+"Have no fear, I won’t try to go sightseeing," the Human assured him.
+"But we’re hardly the largest species in the Dominion…"

-“Correct.
+"Correct.
 We do not permit visitors.
-The hospital and the Great Forum are the only, and tightly controlled, exceptions...this way, please.”
+The hospital and the Great Forum are the only, and tightly controlled, exceptions...this way, please."

 Of course, as one of the few places on Origin which *did* welcome aliens, the College of Xenomedicine Hospital was calculated to give a good impression.
 The wide, clean hallways between its wings were windowed to afford a view of the surrounding levels of City 03, and the College owned much of the area.
 The plazas and properties facing the hospital were carefully curated to maximize the impression of bustle, wealth and culture.

 Not that it was a *lie* exactly.
 City 03 *was* a bustling center of wealth and culture.
 The exercise was akin to carefully placing the furniture, windows and mirrors in a room to get the best of natural light.
 There was no falsehood, just optimum representation.

 It certainly worked.
-Johnson ambled along towing his wheeled bag behind him, head craning back to look up at the cityscape above. “...How high up are we?”
+Johnson ambled along towing his wheeled bag behind him, head craning back to look up at the cityscape above. "...How high up are we?"

-“Not high.
-This hospital’s tallest building is about fifty meters in Human units.”
+"Not high.
+This hospital’s tallest building is about fifty meters in Human units."

-“And the tallest building out there?”
+"And the tallest building out there?"

-“One thousand two hundred meters.”
+"One thousand two hundred meters."

-“Good God…” Johnson craned his neck to look up again.
-“I don’t know if we’ll ever build anything that tall on Earth…”
+"Good God…" Johnson craned his neck to look up again.
+"I don’t know if we’ll ever build anything that tall on Earth…"

-“With field reinforcement and advanced materials science, I see no reason why you couldn’t.”
+"With field reinforcement and advanced materials science, I see no reason why you couldn’t."

-“I doubt we’ll ever agree to active structures like that.
-Earthquakes, hurricanes and typhoons, derechos and other severe weather...and that doesn’t even consider the elevators and such.”
+"I doubt we’ll ever agree to active structures like that.
+Earthquakes, hurricanes and typhoons, derechos and other severe weather...and that doesn’t even consider the elevators and such."

-“I suppose Earth’s high-gravity nature and hostile climate would pose additional challenges,” Forln agreed, leading them down a left-hand fork toward the youngest wing.
+"I suppose Earth’s high-gravity nature and hostile climate would pose additional challenges," Forln agreed, leading them down a left-hand fork toward the youngest wing.

-“The foundation pilings for our tallest buildings can be as much as a third as deep as the building is tall.
-For some reason we have a habit of building tall in our windiest locales…”
+"The foundation pilings for our tallest buildings can be as much as a third as deep as the building is tall.
+For some reason we have a habit of building tall in our windiest locales…"

-“If true, that seems irrational.”
+"If true, that seems irrational."

-“Oh yes.
+"Oh yes.
 They’re often vanity projects, rather than a practical use of space, mostly...Ah.
-I’m guessing this is Deathworld Studies.”
+I’m guessing this is Deathworld Studies."

 A reasonable deduction, considering the multi-layered biofilter forcefields on the entrance, the sturdy backup shutters and the multitude of blue warning signs with the Directorate’s standard symbols for biohazard, virulent disease threat, supergravity, toxins, and allergens much in evidence.

-“How welcoming,” Johnson commented, in what his translator rendered as a deadpan so flat that Forln had to admit to a small stab of amusement.
+"How welcoming," Johnson commented, in what his translator rendered as a deadpan so flat that Forln had to admit to a small stab of amusement.

 They swept into the conference room adjacent to the operating theatre, where their patient’s scans, notes and latest condition report were waiting.
 Forln considered the images of now Senior Master Sergeant Arés with concern.
 The Human supersoldier was shedding mass at an incredible rate, to the point where his silhouette had already changed noticeably.